Discount Pre-Arrival MagicBand+ Designs at Disney World (Fall 2025)

 This is what appears next, and once you hit “Select” the screen scrolls down on the same page, revealing all of this:

 No Country Bear Jamboree, but ya can’t win ’em all.
-Hopefully, over time new designs will be added as part of special promotions, seasonal events, and that sort of thing.
-(I presume the ‘best’ designs that Walt Disney World believes will sell to collectors and enthusiasts will remain exclusive to stores, where they can be sold at full price.)
+New designs are constantly being added, designs sell out, are restocked, etc. Options change as part of special promotions, seasonal events, and that sort of thing.
+The ‘best’ designs that Walt Disney World believes will sell to collectors and enthusiasts remain exclusive to stores, where they can be sold at full price.

 Once selected, you arrive at this complete purchase screen where you can change your name.
 From there, you’ll enter payment info, a shipping address, and finish the checkout.
-Assuming the system works!
+Assuming the system works.
+Good luck!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!